zevv/duc/doc/duc.md

 ```

 * Make sure the database file is readable by the user (usually www-data)
-* Debuggin is best done by inspecting the web server's error log
+* Debugging is best done by inspecting the web server's error log
 * Make sure the .cgi script has execute permissions (`chmod +x duc.cgi`)

+The HTML page is generated with a simple embedded CSS style sheet.
+If the style
+is not to your liking you can provide an external CSS url with the --css-url
+option which will then be used instead of the embedded style definition.

 The current CGI configuration is not very flexible, nor secure.
 Use at your own
 risk!